IPL 2021: Dhoni, Fleming and the winning team culture that makes CSK a champion side

 As CSK win IPL 2021 for fourth title, a look at all the winners of Indian Premier League finals

-Some changes were made too but the CSK side that beat the Kolkata Knight Riders in the final of IPL 2021 had all the attributes we have come to accept from Chennai over the years: calm under pressure, senior pros doing their assigned roles and youngsters coming in and playing important roles.
+Some changes were made too but the CSK side that beat the Kolkata Knight Riders in the final of IPL 2021 had all the attributes we have come to accept from Chennai over the years: calm under pressure, senior pros doing their assigned duties and youngsters coming in and playing important roles.
 It is a mix that has made them the most consistent side in the notoriously unpredictable format that is Twenty20.

 In a way, CSK’s method of functioning is as old school as it gets.
 Where other teams will rely on data and matchups to dictate how they go about things (for eg: RCB not using Shahbaz Ahmed in Qualifier 1 against KKR), CSK leaves the final decision to the players on the field.